afnog/sse/virtualization/ganeti-exercise.md

 # Ganeti Exercise

+## About Ganeti

 [Ganeti](https://code.google.com/p/ganeti/) is a virtual machine cluster management tool developed by Google.
 The solution stack uses either Xen or KVM as the virtualization platform, LVM for disk management, and optionally DRBD for disk replication across physical hosts.

+Ganeti manages clusters of Xen or KVM host nodes.
+It controls and configures the high availability features such as instance migration, DRBD disk replication and host node failover.

+You can use multiple clusters for different physical locations for example.
+All the nodes in the cluster expect to have very high bandwidth between them, for example for DRBD repication.
+If you have more than ~40 nodes in your cluster, Phil Regnauld recommends that you start a new cluster rather than adding more nodes.

+## About this exercise

 We will install Ganeti in a virtual machine, configure it to use the Xen hypervisor, and use it to create and manage some virtual machines.